Wonder13oy/Memory-Game/README.md

 HOW TO OPEN
 ---
-1. Click on the `index.html` file.
-2. It will open with your default web browser.
+Open Terminal and type:

+1. `npm clone https://github.com/Wonder13oy/Memory-Game.git` --> Clone it to your local storage
+2. `cd Memory-Game` --> To go into the directory
+3. `npm install` --> Installs all dependencies
+4. `npm start` --> To start the program

-3. **It might not open on Internet Explorer.**
+**N.B: It might not open on Internet Explorer.**

 ---